Raising Goats: Breeding and Kidding

 - Food and water for the mama to eat once she is done

 - Garbage bag: to pack up all the soiled items

 I keep all of this in a large bucket near the barn door, starting about a week before the due date.

 The Big Day Has Come

 Once you are sure your doe is in labor, and she is safe in the kidding stall, stay close by, but leave her alone.
 You don't want to interfere too much.
-She will probably yell and cry out a bit, but eventually you should see some signs of the kids making their way out.
-What you want to see is feet.
-If you look and see the tips of two hooves and the tip of a nose, then you are in good shape and your doe should have a pretty normal delivery.
+She will probably yell and cry out a bit, but eventually, you should see some signs of the kids making their way out.
+What you want to see are feet.
+If you look and see the tips of two hooves and the tip of a nose, then you are in good shape, and your doe should have a pretty normal delivery.
 Don't interfere: let her work at pushing out the baby.